climateinteractive/enroads-guide/docs/guide/newtech.rst

 * Research and development, or other investment into new sources of energy supply such as thorium fission or nuclear fusion.

-* Note, this does not include new technologies in CO2 removal, transportation, electrification, or energy efficiency.
+* Note, this does not include new technologies in CO\ :sub:`2` removal, transportation, electrification, or energy efficiency.

 Big Message
 -----------